jmunsin/wafflewiffle/README.markdown

 * rotate
 * what else?

-This is what wifflewaffle does.
+This is what wafflewiffle does.